jaalto/project--shell-script-performance-and-portability/README.md

 - If you run scripts on many small files, set up a RAM disk and copy the files to it.
 This can lead to massive speed gains.
-See [tmpfs](https://en.wikipedia.org/wiki/Tmpfs), which allows you to set a size limit, unlike the memory-hogging
+In Linux, see [tmpfs](https://en.wikipedia.org/wiki/Tmpfs), which allows you to set a size limit, unlike the memory-hogging